-(Film) – Coco, the story of a kid desperate to become a musician despite his family’s strong opposition is one inspiring story about following your dreams no matter how far away they seem from your reality.
+It is the saga of those daring to follow their dreams no matter how far away they seem from reality.
 But Coco offers a lot more than that.
-It is one of the most exquisites exposures of the Mexican culture to mainstream moviegoers and just another usually extraordinary animation film by Pixar’s creatives.
+It is one of the most exquisites exposures of Mexican culture to mainstream moviegoers, and it is just another extraordinary animation film by the creatives at Pixar.

-Here is how Pixar summarizes Coco: “Despite his family’s generations-old ban on music, young Miguel dreams of becoming an accomplished musician like his idol Ernesto de la Cruz.
+Pixar summarizes Coco: “Despite his family’s generations-old ban on music, young Miguel dreams of becoming an accomplished musician like his idol Ernesto de la Cruz.
 Desperate to prove his talent, Miguel finds himself in the stunning and colorful Land of the Dead.
 After meeting a charming trickster named Hector, the two new friends embark on an extraordinary journey to unlock the real story behind Miguel’s family history.”

-Directed by Lee Unkrich and co-directed by Adrian Molina; original story Lee Unkrich, Jason Katz, Matthew Aldrich and Adrian Molina; produced by Darla Anderson; original score composed by Michael Giacchino.
+Directed by Lee Unkrich and co-directed by Adrian Molina; original story Lee Unkrich, Jason Katz, Matthew Aldrich, and Adrian Molina; produced by Darla Anderson; original score composed by Michael Giacchino.

 The film features the voices of Benjamin Bratt as Ernesto de la Cruz and Gael Garcia Bernal as Hector.
-The voice of young Miguel is played by 12-year-old Anthony Gonzalez who also sings.
+The voice of young Miguel is played by 12-year-old Anthony Gonzalez, who also sings.

 You’ve got to see Coco!

-Well Done Pixar!
+Well Done, Pixar!